Contents

 Credit Card Limits and Why They Matter

-Credit limits on revolving credit, such as credit cards and lines of credit, work differently than that of personal loans.
-With revolving credit, you're given a limit, and you can spend and repay that amount as much as you'd like.
-The limits of your different revolving credit lines added up is your total credit limit.
-It's recommended that you stay below around 30% of your available credit limit in order to keep your credit score in the best standing.
-Going over that amount, you could end up having a negative impact on your credit score.
+The sum of your different revolving credit lines is your total credit limit.
+It’s recommended that you stay below around 30% of your available credit limit to keep your credit score in the best standing.
+Going over that amount could negatively impact your credit score.

 Different Types of Credit Cards

-When you're deciding which credit card is best for you, it's important to keep your options open.
+When you’re deciding which credit card is best for you, it’s important to keep your options open.
 There are plenty of different credit card options for you to choose from, and just a quick online search can help you compare credit cards.
-Technically speaking, though, there are two types of cards, unsecured credit cards and secured credit cards.
-There are plenty of different types of secured credit cards.
-Here are some of the most popular options as well as a look at secured credit cards.

 Secured cards are a type of credit card used to build credit.
 The card issuer requires a security deposit that can be returned to you once you cancel the card.
 Your credit score and income will also make a difference in determining the amount that you’re approved for.